MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_containers.md

 WindowsServerCore CN=Microsoft 10.0.10584.1000 True
 ```

 Use the `New-Container` command to create a new container.
-The container can also be given a netbios name using the `-ContainerComputerName` parameter.
+The container can also be given a NetBIOS name using the `-ContainerComputerName` parameter.

 ```powershell
 PS C:\> New-Container -ContainerImageName WindowsServerCore -Name demo -ContainerComputerName demo